 1. Format the data so that a variable indicates each level of each between-subject variable.
 Include more than one dependent variable.
 For this example, there are two between-subjects variable (Age and Gender) and two within-subjects variable (Day and Trial).
 There are four groups of subjects (the combination of two levels of Age and two levels of Gender).
 Each subject is given two trials a day for two days.
-For convenience A is used as an abbreviation for age, G for Gender, G for Day, and G for Trial.
-The variable G for Day 1 Trial 1, G for Day 1, Trial 2, etc.
+For convenience A is used as an abbreviation for age, G for Gender, D for Day, and T for Trial.
+The variable D1T1 is the score for Day 1 Trial 1, D1T2 for Day 1, Trial 2, etc.